Generation 4 (NASCAR): History

 In 1992, the Gen 4 car arrived at the sport when steel bodies became primarily custom made instead of using stock pieces, and wind tunnels became a staple as teams worked to gain aerodynamics.
 At racing speeds approaching 200 miles per hour, a modern NASCAR race car can generate enough lift to get airborne if it spins sideways.
 To keep cars firmly planted, roof flaps were required in 1994.

 1994 was also the final year that V6 engines were used in the Busch Series, as many short track series had abandoned six-cylinder engines.

 In 1995, Chevrolet switched back to the Monte Carlo, which started the trend of rounder body shapes in Cup as a body facelift and the then-Busch Series.
 In 1998, Ford introduced the Taurus, which was the first four-door stock car model approved for NASCAR competition in the modern era.

-In 2001, DaimlerChrysler made its return to NASCAR with the Dodge brand utilizing Intrepid model that commanded by Mercedes-Benz Motorsport Vice President Norbert Haug.
+In 2001, DaimlerChrysler made its return to NASCAR with the Dodge brand utilizing the Intrepid model that commanded by Mercedes-Benz Motorsport Vice President Norbert Haug.
 That same year, Dale Earnhardt died from a crash at the Daytona 500, leading NASCAR to make serious safety changes.
-In 2003, in response to the asymmetrical body of the Taurus in the previous seasons, NASCAR set up new body rules, better known as the "common body templates" rule; as a result, the hood, roof, and decklid were no longer required to be identical to their stock counterparts.
+In 2003, in response to the asymmetrical body of the Taurus in the previous seasons, NASCAR set up new body rules, better known as the "common body templates" rule or the "Approved Body Configuration" (ABC); as a result, the hood, roof, and decklid were no longer required to be identical to their stock counterparts.
 In 2004, the sport switched from Unocal 76 fuel to Sunoco.